History of the Du Bois Library Falcons

 And return they did, with a total of forty falcon chicks fledged from 2003-2016!

-The official timeline of the UMass Amherst Falcon Program was created by Tom French, at the Massachusetts Division of Fisheries and Wildlife, who has assisted the UMass Amherst falcons since 1988.
+The official timeline of the UMass Amherst Falcon Program was created by Tom French, at the Massachusetts Division of Fisheries and Wildlife, who has assisted the UMass Amherst falcons since 1988 until his retirement in 2019.

 1991 – Two Peregrines seen on campus February 21nd.